 chat // glasgow // contemporaryart

 Group Show is an art and music chat show featuring a new guest every month.
-Guests range from artists, producers, curators, musicians and performers based in Glasgow to those further afield and visiting the city.
-There will be chat about current and upcoming projects and play tracks chosen by them in between.
-Group Show was originally a podcast in two series commissioned firstly by 12o collective in London in 2017 and The NewBridge Project, Newcastle/Gateshead in 2019.
+Guests are mostly artists, producers, curators, musicians and performers based in Glasgow, and each show includes conversation about practice and interests with the guest's favourite tracks played in between.
+Group Show was originally a podcast commissioned first by 12o collective in London in 2017, and then for a second series by The NewBridge Project, Newcastle/Gateshead in 2019.
 It featured interviews, sound work and music with artists from across the UK with particular focus on artist-led activity and early career artists.
 Series One and Two are available to download on iTunes and Spotify.
-Group Show is presented by Caitlin Merrett King, a Glasgow based curator - caitlinmerrettking.co.uk
+Group Show is presented by Caitlin Merrett King, a Glasgow based artist and curator - caitlinmerrettking.co.uk

 Read The Faggots and Their Friends Between Revolutions by Larry Mitchell and illustrated by Ned Asta here: http://future-lives.com/wp-content/uploads/2014/09/FaggotsAndFriends.pdf

 Read What do you choreograph at the end of the world? by Michael Klein and Steve Valk here: http://www.michaelklien.com/resource/download/zodiak-article.pdf